up42/up42-py/README.md

 conda install -c conda-forge up42-py
 ```

-## Quick example to order and download data
+## Use cloud-native geospatial data for your use cases in less than 25 lines of code!

 Search & order satellite images from the UP42 catalog.